 The Scheme applies in respect of all community, nursery, voluntary and foundation schools and community special schools maintained by the Authority.
 Bradford’s Schools Forum has the power to agree amendments to the Scheme, following consultation with schools.

 The Financial Classification system was established in July 2006.
-The Classification was revised for the 2009/10 academic year.
 Please click on the link above to access the full document.
 Information on the Category for each school is available to access

-The Light Touch Finacial Monitoring Scheme (Scorecard) 2014-15
+The Light Touch Financial Monitoring Scheme (Scorecard) (re-issued January 2019)

 The Light Touch Financial Monitoring Scheme (LTFM; also known as ‘the Scorecard’) is a protocol that exists primarily to encourage the timeliness of reporting from schools to the Local Authority.
 It is a scoring system, which is used to distinguish between